 Lastly, jumping is an important skill to have as jumping plays a part in scoring the basketball, as well as defending against the opposing team.

 Rebounding is also a vital skill for some in basketball, but we'll cover rebounding on its own later.

 Basketball drills will be used to improve these core areas of basketball play, as many consider these skills to be the basis for improvement in the sport.

-Rebounding is a heavily undervalued skill, especially at the lower levels of Basketball, like in high school or youth league.
+Rebounding is a heavily undervalued skill, especially at the lower levels of basketball, like in high school or youth leagues.
 However, having a good rebounding presence can make a very big difference for a team's success.

 There are multiple ways to practice rebounding alone.
 One way would start by building up grip in your hands by throwing a basketball (or similarly sized ball) in the air and catching it with one hand.
 Gripping the basketball is important when rebounding the ball.

-The best way to practice rebounding would be to throw up shots on a goal, and quickly move underneath the goal to rebound the ball.
+The best way to practice rebounding would be to throw up shots on a basket, and quickly move underneath the basket to rebound the ball.
 Doing this repeatedly will not only help you with tracking the ball, but will also help you learn the balls bouncing patterns on certain areas of the rim.